franko003/Price_Indicator_Analysis/README.md

 Analysis of common technical analysis indicators on daily price data for different products.
 This project is the second for the K2 Data Science program.

+# Useful Contents

+This README is a full walkthrough of the project.
+To go through a more detailed walkthrough with code examples check out `Price_Indicator_Analysis_Final_Walkthrough.ipynb` in the `notebooks` folder.
+To run this from the command line on your own machine, clone the repo, navigate to the `src` file folder and run `python __init__.py`.
+The prompts will take you through the entire analysis with options to print certain summaries and plots.

 # Project Organization
 ------------